 How to make nougat

 Sticky, chewy, delicately flavoured; nougat is one of those decadent treats that never fails to conjure up dreams of warmer climes, each mouthful a taste of the Mediterranean.
 Crunchy almond, warming honey notes, perhaps a hint of rose.
-It makes a perfect gift for anyone with a sweet tooth and is ideal as a Christmas present, a seasonal indulgence to delight all ages.
+It makes a perfect gift for anyone with a sweet tooth and is ideal as a present, a seasonal indulgence to delight all ages.

-Here, Barbury Hill takes a look at how to make nougat, and how you can make your own nougat as a homemade Christmas gift with a difference.
+Here, Barbury Hill takes a look at how to make nougat, and how you can make your own nougat as a homemade gift with a difference.